elementor/one-click-accessibility/README.md

 * New! - Remember toolbar options

 ### 1.0.3 - 2016-01-27 ###
-* Fixed! - Issue with slidebar in Resize text
+* Fixed! - Issue with sidebar in Resize text
 * Tweak! - Added more string fields for WPML/Polylang plugins

 ### 1.0.2 - 2015-12-08 ###